hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

          Linear.

-      This simple interpolation creates a straight segment, giving a non-continuous line.
-      It can be useful when using only two keyframes and the *Extrapolation* extend mode, to easily get an infinite straight line (i.e. a linear curve).
+      The curve goes from one keyframe to the next in a straight line, which prevents abrupt changes in value but not in speed.
+By creating two keyframes with Linear interpolation and :ref:`extrapolation <bpy.ops.graph.extrapolation_type>`, you can easily make a straight line curve that goes on forever.

    :Bézier:
       .. figure:: /images/editors_graph-editor_fcurves_editing_clean1.png